project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 ```

 **IMPORTANT**
-Please note that attribute change events can **not** be added before the endpoint is added to the node!
+Please note that attribute state can **not** be added before the endpoint is added to the node and completely initialized!

 #### Provide cluster properties/defaults with creation